Earth Notes: On Setting Up a Raspberry Pi as an Off-grid Solar-Powered Server

-Having bought a "Raspberry Pi Kit" (R45PI) from Maplin, on 2014/06/22 I attempted to get it set up and working with the family TV (using the HDMI lead in the end worked just fine).
-My keyboard was broken (keys not responding or sticking) but my local Maplin exchanged the keyboard the same day.
+Having bought a "Raspberry Pi Kit" (R45PI) aka RPi from Maplin, on 2014/06/22 I attempted to get it set up and working with the family TV.
+(Using the HDMI lead worked just fine.)
+The keyboard was broken (keys not responding or sticking) but my local Maplin exchanged it the same day.

 It booted happily once the keyboard was sorted, and after changing the password, I briefly had my daughter try out "Scratch" which she'd used at school, running under X windows as started with